inlets/inlets-pro/README.md

 You can get incoming networking (ingress) to any:

+* gRPC services with or without TLS
+* Access unsecured private services like MySQL, but with TLS link-encryption
 * Command & control of Point of Sale / IoT devices
 * SSH access to home-lab or Raspberry Pi
 * TCP services running on Linux, Windows or MacOS